-After watching the Winter Olympics in Russia I marveled at the superb efforts of hundreds of athletes from around the world.
-Not all of them won medals, but the participants will be set apart for years to come as Olympic athletes.
+When I watch the Olympics, I marvel at the superb efforts of hundreds of athletes from around the world.
+Not all of them win medals, but the participants will be set apart for years to come as Olympic athletes.

 It is a badge of honor that will follow them for the rest of their lives.
 That moment in history cost them years of sacrifice, but they were motivated and driven by their deep belief that the ultimate prize could be theirs.

-Paul the Apostle used this example in 1 Corinthians 9 as an illustration of living the Christian life.
-He knew that he had only a limited amount of time on this earth, and as a Christian, how he lived and what he lived for were his ultimate priorities.
+Paul used this example in 1 Corinthians 9 as an illustration of living the Christian life.
+He knew that he had only a limited amount of time on this Earth, and as a Christian, how he lived and what he lived for were his ultimate priorities.

 Paul was also totally confident that whatever discipline, hardships, and sacrifices he made in running the race that God had laid out for him would be well worth the pain, sorrow, rejection, and suffering.

-"For my light and momentary afflictions is not worth to be compared because it is achieving for us an eternal glory that far outweighs them all." –1 Corinthians 4:17
+“For our light and momentary troubles are achieving for us an eternal glory that far outweighs them all.” –2 Corinthians 4:17

 Growing in Christ for you and me means choosing God’s ways over our culture’s ways and our individual wants.
 It means that our driving agenda becomes pleasing God rather than pleasing myself.

-Paul had scars all over his body because in this life he chose God’s prize over the crowd’s prize.
+Paul had scars all over his body because he chose God’s prize over the crowd’s prize.
 But he continued on because God's promise was bigger than the pain.

 “I have fought the good fight, I have finished the race, I have kept the faith.
 Now there is in store for me the crown of righteousness, which the Lord, the righteous Judge, will award to me on that day—and not only to me, but also to all who have longed for his appearing.” –2 Timothy 4:7-8

-Today let’s live our lives for what Jesus died for and be willing to die for what Jesus lived for.
-Continue reading with the next post in the series here.
+Today, let’s live our lives for what Jesus died for and be willing to die for what Jesus lived for.